alehandrof/Typewriter/README.md

 This plugin provides two typewriter-inspired modes for Sublime Text 2 & 3\*:

 - **Typewriter Scrolling** keeps the view centered on the current line, when there is more than half a screenful of text, à la _iA Writer_, _WriteRoom_ and the like.

 	This mode keeps you from craning your neck to look at the bottom of the screen for hours on end.
 (If you happen to write for hours on end.)

-- **Typewriter Typing** moves your cursor to the end of the file and disabling your cursor keys and all bindings that move the cursor and/or select text, leaving you only with letters, numbers, symbols, <kbd>Backspace</kbd>, <kbd>Delete</kbd> and <kbd>Enter</kbd>.
+- **Typewriter Typing** moves your cursor to the end of the file and disables all commands that move the cursor and/or select text, leaving you only with letters, numbers, symbols, Backspace, Delete and Enter.

 	Stay in the flow of writing and don't let your inner editor stifle your verbiage ever again.
 (Also: experience the joy of not being able to go back and correct your typos.)

 \* _The ST3 version is much more robust than the ST2 version, which is no longer being maintained._

 ## Installation